xcart/xc5-manual/en/seo_and_promotion/optimizing_your_catalog_pages_for_seo.md

 If, however, you would like to add or edit a previously added clean URL manually, you can do so by unchecking the **Autogenerate Clean URL** option and editing the contents of the Clean URL field directly.

 ## Title and Meta elements
-define meta elements of your product and category pages - such as the page title, meta description and meta keywords.
+The HEAD section of every page in your store contains elements providing metadata about the page.
+Some of these elements (page title, meta description and meta keywords) may have a significant impact on how the page is ranked by search engines and how it is described in search engine results pages.
+In X-Cart, you have substantial control over the meta elements and can use them for SEO optimization.

 ## robots.txt
 Another thing to consider when dealing with the SEO optimization of your X-Cart store is the file robots.txt.